bullintheserver/linuxstudysessions/README.md

-Debian
++ Debian
-    - Package: dpkg
+    Package: dpkg
-    :Considered more advanced than Ubuntu
+    Considered more advanced than Ubuntu
-    :More stable than Ubuntu
+    More stable than Ubuntu

 Ubuntu
     Mission: easy to use desktop